API: Public API implications

-Documentation
+API Documentation

-API documentation describes the services an API offers and how to use those services, aiming to cover everything a client would need to know for practical purposes.
+API documentation describes what services an API offers and how to use those services, aiming to cover everything a client would need to know for practical purposes.

 Documentation is crucial for the development and maintenance of applications using the API.

 API documentation is traditionally found in documentation files but can also be found in social media such as blogs, forums, and Q&A websites.

 Traditional documentation files are often presented via a documentation system, such as Javadoc or Pydoc, that has a consistent appearance and structure.

-However, the types of content included in the documentation differ from API to API.
+However, the types of content included in the documentation differs from API to API.

 In the interest of clarity, API documentation may include a description of classes and methods in the API as well as "typical usage scenarios, code snippets, design rationales, performance discussions, and contracts", but implementation details of the API services themselves are usually omitted.

-Reference documentation for a REST API can be generated automatically from an OpenAPI document, which is a machine-readable text file that uses a prescribed format and syntax defined in the OpenAPI Specification.
-The OpenAPI document defines basic information such as the API's name and description, as well as describing operations the API provides access to.
+It can take a number of forms, including instructional documents, tutorials, and reference works.
+It'll also include a variety of information types, including guides and functionalities.

+Restrictions and limitations on how the API can be used are also covered by the documentation.
+For instance, documentation for an API function could note that its parameters cannot be null, that the function itself is not thread safe.
+Because API documentation tends to be comprehensive, it is a challenge for writers to keep the documentation updated and for users to read it carefully, potentially yielding bugs.

 API documentation can be enriched with metadata information like Java annotations.
 This metadata can be used by the compiler, tools, and by the run-time environment to implement custom behaviors or custom handling.

+It is possible to generate API documentation in a data-driven manner.
+By observing many programs that use a given API, it is possible to infer the typical usages, as well the required contracts and directives.
+Then, templates can be used to generate natural language from the mined data.

 Dispute over copyright protection for APIs

 In 2010, Oracle Corporation sued Google for having distributed a new implementation of Java embedded in the Android operating system.
 Google had not acquired any permission to reproduce the Java API, although permission had been given to the similar OpenJDK project.
-Google had approached Oracle to negotiate a license for their API, but were turned down due to trust issues.
-Despite the disagreement, Google chose to use Oracle's code anyway.
 Judge William Alsup ruled in the Oracle v.
-Google case that APIs cannot be copyrighted in the U.S and that a victory for Oracle would have widely expanded copyright protection to a "functional set of symbols" and allowed the copyrighting of simple software commands:
+Google case that APIs cannot be copyrighted in the U.S. and that a victory for Oracle would have widely expanded copyright protection to a "functional set of symbols" and allowed the copyrighting of simple software commands: